Farama-Foundation/PettingZoo/docs/sisl/waterworld.md

 ### Action Space

-The archea have a continuous action space represented as a 2 element vector, which corresponds to horizontal and vertical thrust having values in the range [-1, 1].
+The archea have a continuous action space represented as a 2 element vector, which corresponds to horizontal and vertical thrust.
+The range of values depends on `pursuer_accel`.
+Action values must be in the range `[-pursuer_accel, pursuer_accel]`.
+If the magnitude of this action vector exceeds `pursuer_accel`, it will be scaled down to `pursuer_accel`.
 This velocity vector is added to the archea's current velocity.

-**Agent action space:** `[horizontal_velocity, vertical_velocity]`
+**Agent action space:** `[horizontal_thrust, vertical_thrust]`

 ### Rewards